 - Configurable customer data programs

 - Zero-party data collection interfaces

 - Compliance requirements

 - Program segmentation

 - Transactionalized data

-- Batch and real-time integration
+- \cdot Batch and real-time integration

 - International configuration

 - Search & manage zero-party data

 - User management

 - Operational alerts

 - Reporting

-The Planning and Governance are Harder
+Planning and Governance are Harder

 Beyond the technical hurdle, there is a larger, often unforeseen obstacle - planning and governance.
-A dangerous misperception of the management of customer zero-party data is that it is exclusively a technical challenge.
+A dangerous misperception of the management of consents and preferences is that it is exclusively a technical challenge.
 Instead, it is as much a cross-departmental initiative as it is a technical build.

-Zero-party data management is best facilitated through a cross-functional team responsible for defining the approach.
+Compliant consent management is best facilitated through a cross-functional team responsible for defining the approach.
 At an enterprise company, for example, this team often includes representation from marketing, sales, product support, compliance, digital services, and more.

 Led by members with budgetary and personnel control within their departments, the work of the team is managed day-to-day at a staff level through shared planning and collaborative identification of challenges, goals and dependencies.